Training for Students

 Intercultural Competence Certificate

 This program aims to prepare participants with the skills and knowledge needed for respectful and effective intercultural interactions.
 Members of the QUIC community are invited to participate in this series of intercultural training workshops that will introduce the concepts of culture, self-knowledge, as well as basic intercultural skills and knowledge that will help participants succeed in an intercultural environment.
-Participants must attend all four workshopsto receive a certificate.
-Workshops are repeated in the Fall and Winter Term.
+Participants are asked to complete the online training Tools for Success in an Intercultural World before registering for the Certificate workshops; they must attend all four workshops in order to receive a certificate.
+Workshops are repeated in the Fall and Winter Terms.
 Space is limited; reserve your place by emailing firstname.lastname@example.org.

 - Intercultural Begins with You: You will learn what difference culture makes and how to recognize your own cultural identity.